-The 2020 Travers Conference will bring together experts from around the country to assess proposals to reform Congress.
-There is an active bipartisan effort underway in DC to consider potential reforms of a Congress that is commonly perceived as falling short on the tasks delegated to it by the Constitution.
-The conference will engage these reform efforts with a particular focus on issues of ethics, accountability, and leadership.
+The 2021 Travers Conference brought together experts from around the country to assess proposals to reform Congress.
+There is an active bipartisan effort underway in DC to consider potential reforms of a Congress that are commonly perceived as falling short on the tasks delegated to it by the Constitution.
+The conference engages conversions about these reform efforts with a particular focus on issues of ethics, accountability, and leadership.

-This panel will offer a general consideration of political ethics, with a focus on particular ethical issues relevant to congressional reform, including issues of campaign finance and post-congressional lobbying.
+This panel offers a general consideration of political ethics, with a focus on particular ethical issues relevant to congressional reform, including issues of campaign finance and post-congressional lobbying.

 Bruce Cain (Stanford University)